Guidance

 The applicant’s passport should be valid for the whole of their stay in the UK.

 Eligible for using ePassport gates?
-No - applicants must see a Border Official and present their letter of invitation.
+Yes – Standard Visitors are able to use the ePassport gates (if from an eligible nationality).
 No - applicants must see a Border Force Officer and present their Certificate of Sponsorship (CoS).
-Yes - standard visitors are eligible to use the ePassport gates.
+Yes - Standard Visitors are able to use the ePassport gates (if from an eligible nationality).

 Age restrictions Must be over 18 years of age.
 No minimum age.
 Additional requirements must be met for Creative Workers under 18.
-See the Temporary Work caseworker guidance.
+See the Creative worker caseworker guidance.
 No minimum age.
 Additional requirements must be met for Standard Visitors under 18.
 Visit the UK as a Standard Visitor - If you’re under 18.

-Dependants permitted to accompany applicants Applicants cannot bring family members (‘dependants’) with them on their application - their partner and children may come to the UK as Standard visitors as long as they meet their requirements.
+Dependants permitted to accompany applicants A Standard Visitor’s partner and children may accompany them on this route.
+However, they must also meet the requirements of the Standard Visitor route.
 A Creative Worker’s partner and children may accompany them on this route.
 However, they must also meet the requirements for dependants of a Creative Worker within Immigration Rules Appendix: Temporary Work - Creative Worker.
 A Standard Visitor’s partner and children may accompany them on this route.
 However, they must also meet the requirements of the Standard Visitor route.

-Staff permitted to accompany applicants Personal or technical staff or members of the production team may come to the UK as a Standard visitor in order to support the activities of an artist, entertainer or musician who is coming to the UK as a Permitted Paid Engagement (PPE) visitor, provided they are attending the same event and are employed to work for them outside of the UK.
+Staff permitted to accompany applicants Personal or technical staff or members of the production team may come to the UK as a Standard Visitor in order to support the activities of an artist, entertainer or musician who is coming to the UK to undertake a Permitted Paid Engagement (PPE), provided they are attending the same event and are employed to work for them outside of the UK.

 The activities of a Creative Worker may be supported by an entourage.
 Members of an entourage must have proven technical or other specialist skills and their employment must be directly related to the work the Creative Worker will be doing in the UK.